FREQUENTLY ASKED QUESTIONS

 Can I pick up my purchase if I live locally?

 Yes!
-Select the local pickup option at the checkout page or, alternatively, fill out a contact form to arrange a pick up time.
+Select the local pickup option at the checkout page after filling in your address or, alternatively, fill out a contact form to arrange a pick up time in the Burlington area.

 Do you do custom work?